Pierce Press Authors

 James Dietz

-James’s memoir on his storied life as an Olympic athlete & coach is due for publication in 2025.
+James’s memoir on his storied life as an Olympic athlete & coach is in the drafting process.
 We just need to keep him writing!

 During one publishing consult, Jim Dietz asked our publisher, “I tell these stories, but do you think anyone will really be interested in reading a book full of them?”
 Those of you who’ve heard his stories will answer with a resounding YES!